wonkodv/wonkodv.github.io/content/modern-terminal.md

 +++
-title = "Modern Terminal"
-description = "I found a new Terminal Emulator and love it" date        = 2022-04-20 taxonomies.category=["Using Unix"] taxonomies.tags=["bash"]
+title               = "Modern Terminal" description         = "I found a new Terminal Emulator and love it" date                = 2022-04-20 taxonomies.category = ["Using Unix"] taxonomies.tags     = ["bash"]
 +++

 # A Modern Terminal